BrianSturgis/week7project/README.md

 This application is for placing orders for a bakery.
 It can provide the user with two options currently and will allow for a discount per item to be applied when it calculates the total based .

 ## KNOWN BUGS
+- this application HAS NOT been tested %100
+- This application is a missing a method to create an order total
 - this application has not been testes for malicous use
 - this application has not had errors fully fleshed out